anjjriit/view-maker/README.md

 Also note, if you are using the **[make:foundation](#makefoundation)** command and input 'plain' or 'basic' for template type, the test will fail because it is expecting to see the name of the record on the index page, and those templates intentionally do not include a way to do that, since the purpose is keep the code minimal.
-If that is your use case, then modify the test to suit your needs.
+Similarly, if you choose an index only option, there will be no create view and the test will fail.
+In those cases modify the test as you see fit.

 Next you can use the factory to seed the db.
 We start by calling tinker: